Classes & Programs / DanceAdult Dance/Fitness Classes

 Instructor: Avin Honecker-Sherman

 Can’t choose which class to try or want to sneak in workouts between travels?
 Purchase a 5 punch card for $55 or 10 punch card for $100.
-Good all year long for Hip Hop Cardio, Barre, Yoga, Adult Tap, and Open Ballet.
+Good all year long for Adult Modern, Barre, Yoga, Adult Tap, and Open Ballet.

 *Parents who have a child/children enrolled at MCA may enjoy any of our Adult Dance/Wellness classes (any listed on this page) at a reduced fee of $20 per class session.
 This is limited to one class per parent during each semester a child is enrolled.
 University students may take any dance class at MCA at 50% of the regular fee.
 (Parent & University Student Discounts can not be applied to purchase punch cards.)